 Meet the Candidates

-Arnaud Berthelier, CEC®, originaire from France, is executive sous chef at The Everglades Club in Palm Beach, Florida.
+Arnaud Berthelier, CEC®, originaire from France, is executive chef at The Union Club in Cleveland, Ohio.
 Berthelier learned to cook so he could travel.
 During his travels, he opened Sir Elly's at the Peninsula Shanghai in China, and was executive chef at The Ritz-Carlton in Egypt, and the U.S. His international influences have helped him call many different global Ritz-Carlton hotels home, as well as many Michelin Star-level restaurants throughout Europe and the U.S. His prior experience includes executive sous chef at The Resort at Pelican Hill, Newport Beach, California, and sous chef for Grey Kunz at Lespinasse in Washington, D.C.

 Gerald Ford, CEC®, is executive sous chef at The Everglades Club in Palm Beach, Florida.
 He is the winner of the Les Amis d'Escoffier competition in New York City.
 He earned the opportunity to work at Moulin de Mougins, a three-star Michelin restaurant in Mougins, France.
 He set out on his culinary journey opening the Mandarin Oriental Hotel in New York City and became executive chef of Château Robert in Montgaillard, France.
 Ford competes in both hot- and cold-food competitions, and is a gold medalist ice sculptor.